Small Group Expedition - Fly In/Fly Out

 |Type||Description||Cost Per Person|

-Costs are per person, double occupancy, not including airfare (except for charter flight between Punta Arenas, Chile and King George Island, South Shetland Islands), singles extra.
+Costs are per person, depending on cabin type, double occupancy, not including airfare (except for round-trip flights between Punta Arenas, Chile and King George Island, South Shetland Islands), singles extra.
 See Included and Not Included sections for more details.

 |Payment||Due Date||Amount Per Person|

 Refunds are given depending on the time left before departure according to the following table.
-The cancellation fee of $1,000 per person can be applied toward another tour if reserved within six months of the cancelled trip’s departure date.
+The cancellation fee of $1,000 per person can be applied toward another trip if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
-Consider purchasing trip cancellation insurance that could reimburse your trip costs in the event of your cancellation.

 |Dates||Forfeited Amount per Person|